s3ql/s3ql/rst/backends.rst

 identifies an S3QL file system.
 The form of the storage url depends on the backend and is described for every backend below.

+Furthermore, every S3QL commands that accepts a storage url also accepts a :cmdopt:`--backend-options` parameter than can be used to pass backend-specific options to the backend module.
+The available options are documented with the respective backends below.

 All storage backends respect the :envvar:`!http_proxy` (for plain HTTP connections) and :envvar:`!https_proxy` (for SSL connections) environment variables.
 However, S3QL currently supports only CONNECT-style proxying.
-Therefore, there may be compatibility issues with some proxy servers when using plain HTTP (i.e., when using the :cmdopt:`--no-ssl` option).
+Therefore, there may be compatibility issues with some proxy servers when using plain HTTP (i.e., when using the :cmdopt:`no-ssl` backend option).
 A workaround for this case is to either use SSL connections (for which proxying is fully supported) or to use a direct connection without proxy.

 Google Storage
 ==============

+.. program:: gs_backend

 `Google Storage <http://code.google.com/apis/storage/>`_ is an online storage service offered by Google.
 To use the Google Storage backend,